 Swarming technology is usually applied to work backlogs; or panic situations; everyone on the team “swarms” to finish the backlog so that the entire project can move smoothly.
 In team swarm agile, there is no project leader or manager directing the team what to do; there are only coordinators and swarmers.
 All the team members take collective ownership to clear the backlog.
-While it is possible for an entire project to be planned in swarms, in reality, the swarming team is disbanded once the story is completed, and members return to their original tasks.
+While it is possible for an entire project to be planned in swarms, the swarming team is disbanded once the story is completed, and members return to their original tasks.

 In its most basic form:

-Swarming technology is the concept of all members of a team focusing on a task at hand, to complete it in a collaborative way.
+Swarming technology is the concept of all members of a team focusing on a task at hand to complete it in a collaborative way.

 Let’s understand a few terms used in swarming technology: